apiiro-snyk/LicenseFinder/gr_notes.md

+## Wednesday 2020-08-12

+* Completed the reporting & scan for bobs / potluck.
+4 components flagged, 3 bugs filed (one for 2 comps).
+* Need to rescan banyan & jarvis b/c js licenses that should be approved aren't.

 ## Tuesday 2020-08-11

-* Wrote maven\_dependencies.yml -> xml.pom filter, worked well enough on the 'potluck' repo.
+* Wrote maven\_dependencies.yml -> xml.pom filter, worked well enough on the
+  `potluck` repo.
+Also ran on `bobs`.

 ## Friday 2020-08-07